williadd/agilitypartners-evolve-session1/README.md

 - View and manage the employees for each of those companies
 - see the count of employees for each company
 - search for employees matching a portion of a name

+Scaffolding will create a lot of this for you, but it won't be pretty, so you may want to add a little style to the generated pages.
+Don't worry about pagination right now.
+Active Record does have capabilities to help with that, though.
+You will need to create your own content for the search page.